mlwelles/BeaconScanner/README.md

 The ["What is the iBeacon Bluetooth Profile"](http://stackoverflow.com/questions/18906988/what-is-the-ibeacon-bluetooth-profile) thread on Stack Overflow is also very informative.

 In order to turn your OSX Mavericks box into an iBeacon emitter, see Matthew Robinsons' [BeaconOX](https://github.com/mttrb/BeaconOSX).
-It's also the reason this project exists.

-## Misc.
+## Credits

+Portions of *HGBeacon* were derived from a *BLCBeaconAdvertisementData*, by Matthew Robinson and part of [BeaconOX](https://github.com/mttrb/BeaconOSX).

 The "Radar" icon image the utility uses was created by [ricaodomaia](http://openclipart.org/user-detail/ricardomaia) and downloaded from [openclipart.org](http://openclipart.org/detail/122719/radar-by-ricardomaia)